Scientist creates ‘mini‑universe’ to measure time without a clock

 The 'cloud' inside the glass cell is a magneto-optical trap of rubidium atoms at a temperature of ~0.0001 degrees above absolute zero.
 It is only the first step to "build" the mini-universe.

-The study also demonstrates that a version of the main equation in quantum mechanics (Schrödinger) can still be written using entropic time – enabling predictions of how the ‘probability cloud’ of a quantum system will change over time.
+The study also demonstrates that a version of the main equation in quantum mechanics (the Schrödinger equation) can be generalised using the entropic time emerging from within the system – enabling correct description of the dynamics of a quantum system and how it is likely to change over time.

 Notes for editors